Vidyarthi-31/Project-2/README.md

 # This is my local repo
-start the webpage from home.html recommended platform for runner the files codepen.io
+start the webpage from home.html, recommended platform for runining the files codepen.io